hackolade/docs/Studio/v5x.md

 # v5.x

+New features in v5.4.11 \[31-Mar-2022\]

+\- Added ability to alpha sort attributes from contextual menu of Object Browser, ERD, and schema tree view

+\- Delta Lake: added cluster state logs, and improve logs for each API request

+\- Delta Lake: made keywords in revers-engineering grammar case-insensitive

+\- MariaDB forward-engineering of ALTER scripts from delta model: added a flag to explicitly un-comment DROP statements, signifying the understanding of the possible consequences

+\- SQL Server forward-engineering of ALTER scripts from delta model: added a flag to explicitly un-comment DROP statements, signifying the understanding of the possible consequences

+&nbsp;

 New features in v5.4.10 \[25-Mar-2022\]

 \- Mac: mapped shortcut Cmd+W to Close Data Model, and Alt+Cmd+W to Add View